bcgov/entity/rfcs/rfc-3rd-party-otp.md

 # Detailed design

 The public user will submit a request to a BCOnline Providing partner via the 3rdp Party Service Provider.
-To validate the the public user, it redirects the user to the OTP service and the user logins using their BC Services Card.
-A OTP Token is provided and saved in a Redis backed Memstore.
+To validate the the public user, it redirects the user to the OTP service and the user logs in using their BC Services Card.
+An OTP Token is provided and saved in a Redis backed Memstore.
 The OTP Token is included in the submission through the gateway to the protected BCOnline Service.

 ![Get an OTP Token](rfc-3rd-party-otp/get_token.png)